Lost your Mojo? …here’s why it’s a good thing!

-So I didn’t panic, or worry, or buy into those little voices whispering at me “What if this just isn’t for you any more? what if your passion for this business has run it’s course?”, “What if I’m actually no good at this after all?”.
-Instead I get on with what needed doing – but I’ll admit it wasn’t at all easy to move those gears up a notch and it took me a full week before I felt fully back in my “groove” and crazy in love with my work again.
-(In my case it was running my first group mentoring call that catapulted me right back into my flow).
+So I don’t panic, or worry, or buy into those little voices whispering at me “What if this just isn’t for you any more? what if your passion for this business has run it’s course?”, “What if I’m actually no good at this after all?”.
+Instead I get on with what needs doing – but I’ll admit it isn’t always easy to move those gears up a notch and it can take me a full week before I feel fully back in my “groove” and crazy in love with my work again.

 So if you are also feeling like you left your mojo somewhere on a beach in August, and are despairing of getting back into that flow and momentum you had in June, then read on: